CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

   resource files that your Android app uses.
 They include such things as menus, user interface (UI) definitions, icons, and strings.
 2. The file res/values/strings.xml defines static strings that are used in your application.
-Change the string named "app_name" to include your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
+Change the string named "first_fragment_label" to include your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
 3. Save strings.xml
-4. Edit res/layout/activity_main.xml.
+4. Examine res/layout/activity_main.xml.
 Notice that this is the UI definition of the main Activity.
 It "includes" a layout for content_main.
+You'll likely be in "Design Mode" initially; change to "Code" using the button at the top right.
 5. Edit res/layout/content_main.xml.
-This is the part of the screen layout that has the "Hello World" message.
-Change the text from "Hello World" to "Welcome to my new app".
+This is the part of the screen layout for the overall app.
+Change the color from colorPrimary to colorSecondary.
-6. Notice the "Design" and "Text" tabs.
-Toggle between them to understand what they allow you to do.
-7. In the Design view, scroll down the Palette to find the "Text Fields".
+6. Edit fragment_first.xml.
+In the Design view, in the Palette window, click on Text.
 Drag a new "Plain Text" field onto your screen.
-(Make sure you are not using a "Plain TextView".
-Scroll down further if you can't find "Plain Text" under "Text Fields".)
-8. In the Properties of this widget (Android calls it an editText element) set the "Hint" to "Your answer..."
+7. In the Properties of this widget, find the Common Attributes, and set the text to "Hello Android"
-9. Save content_main.xml
+8. Save content_main.xml
-Test it by launching it in your AVD:
+9. Use the red square to stop the app (if it was running).
 10. Click the green play triangle in the Android Studio menubar to run the app.
 11. Choose the AVD you just created to run the app in.
 12. Switch to the running AVD and verify that the Hello Android app has successfully launched and your changes have been successful.

-:checkered_flag: **CHECKPOINT: show Part 1 to your TA **
+:checkered_flag: **CHECKPOINT: Part 1 ends here**

 # Part 2 Interesting Picture

-1. Download the zipped AndroidInterestingPicture from Canvas into your IntelliJ workspace and unzip it.
+1. Download the zipped AndroidInterestingPicture from Canvas and unzip it.

-2. Open IntelliJ
-  If you already have a window open from Part 1, close it
+2. Open Android Studio.
+If you already have a window open from Part 1, close it.

-3. You should be back to the smaller IntelliJ window; choose Import Project (or File -> New -> Project from existing sources...).
+3. Choose File->New->Import Project.
 From the file chooser, choose the folder containing AndroidInterestingPicture.

 4. Choose "Import project from external model", then Android Gradle and click Finish.
 The project should open; navigate to app->src->main->java, where you'll